SBAlwayschill/Banking-System/README.md

 Print account information: Enter the account number to view the details of a specific account.
 Exit: Choose this option to exit the program.
 All transaction logs will be saved

+## Contributing
+Contributions to the Banking System program are welcome!
+If you find any bugs, have suggestions for improvements, or want to add new features, please feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.

+Feel free to customize the content, formatting, and sections of the README.md file to best fit your project's needs.